Shelf Lives of Food

 Venison3-4 months1 week2 hours

-NOTE: The optimum surface color for meat (cherry-red for beef, dark cherry-red for lamb, grayish-pink for pork, and pale pink for veal) is very short-lived and changes from oxygen exposure, so the color doesn’t matter near as much as odor for detecting quality.
+NOTE: The optimum surface color for meat is very short-lived and changes from oxygen exposure, so the color doesn’t matter nearly as much as odor for detecting quality:

 Dairy